Vigo Spain Travel Guide

 Vigo works on accessibility for all travelers.
 However, the city's terrain has challenges.

 Vigo develops accessibility.
-Newer buildings, the principal form of transport hubs like Urzaiz train station, and many public buses often have accessibility.
+Newer buildings, primary transport hubs like Urzaiz train station, and many public buses often have accessibility.

-Many Vitrasa buses are comes with ramps for wheelchair movement.
+Many Vitrasa buses are equipped with ramps for wheelchair movement.

 Specific services advertised for tourists are limited.
 Public announcements are usually in Spanish and Galician.